heytaco-anywhere/heytaco-anywhere.github.io/content/docs/heytaco-anywhere/index.md

 ### How does it works?

 For example, if you want to send 🌮  in the pull request of Github, leave the comment with 🌮 .
-It's just all!
+That's all!

 figure) Github review comment